needle-tools/usd-viewer/README.md

 # Hello, and welcome to Glitch
 This is a basic static HTML starter project you can build on however you like.
-Noo need to save.
-Updates to your code will deploy instantly, as you'll see in the preview pane.
+No need to save.
+While you develop your site, your changes will happen 🪄 immediately in the preview window.
 You can upload assets like images or audio in `assets` to the left.
 Stylesheets and JavaScript live in the `public` folder.
-The rest is up to you and your imagination!
+The rest is up to you and your imagination.

 ## What's in this project?